architjain/ws-lambda-at-edge/Lab1_Security/README.md

 ### 4. Publish the function version

+Before a Lambda function can be associated with and triggered by a CloudFront distribution, you need to "pubslish" it to get a function version ARN.
+This "freezes" the function code and configuration so that you can further modify the function while CloudFront still uses the immutable function version.

+Choose "Publish new version" under "Actions", specify an optional description of a function version and click "Publish".

-Save and publish the function to get a function version ARN.
+Now you have a published function vesion ARN.

 ![x](./img/publish.png)

 ### 5. Add a trigger

-Associate the function with origin-response trigger of the CloudFront distribution.

-This can be done either in Lambda or CloudFront Console.
+The next step is to configure a CloudFront distribution to trigger the Lambda function execution on one of the four event types.
+This can be done in both Lambda or CloudFront Console.

+While we are at the Lambda Console, choose "Add trigger" under "Triggers", you will be presented with an "Add trigger" dialog:
+* In the "Distribution ID" field, find the CloudFront distribution created for this workshop.
+* Choose the default cache behavior, that is currently the only behavior in the distribution that matches all URI paths with the `*` wildcard.
+* Choose "Origin Response" event type to trigger the function.
+We want to add the security headers every time we receive a response from the origin so that the modified response would be cached together with the added security headers in the CloudFront cache.
+* Confirm a global replication of the function by choosing "Enable trigger and replicate"

 ![x](./img/add-trigger2.png)

+After the trigger has been created, you will see it in the list of triggers of the function version.

 ![x](./img/add-trigger3.png)